Strongly believe we've best medal chance in Tokyo Olympics, says Manpreet | Sports-Games

-Indian men's hockey team captain Manpreet Singh believes the upcoming Olympics provides his side the best opportunity to break the four decade-long medal drought as they hope to produce their peak performance during the Tokyo Games.
+The Indian men's hockey team is clocking long hours in the sun to be ready for the heat and humidity that awaits them in Tokyo during this year's Olympics, says skipper Manpreet Singh who is confident that his team will peak at just the right time.

-India have won eight gold medals in the past, but their last top finish came way back in 1980 Moscow Olympics.
+India have won eight Olympic gold medals in the past, but their last top finish came way back in 1980 Moscow Games.

-''We strongly believe we have the best chance to win a medal at the Olympics and this belief is keeping everyone motivated and optimistic,'' Manpreet said on the occasion of 75-day countdown of the Tokyo Olympics which opens on July 23.
+''We strongly believe we have the best chance to win a medal at the Olympics and this belief is keeping everyone motivated and optimistic,'' Manpreet said on the occasion of the 75-day countdown for the Tokyo Olympics which opens on July 23.

 ''Our training has been planned in such a manner that we peak at the right time and also we are clocking long hours in the sun to get our bodies acclimatised to the hot conditions in Tokyo.''
 The skipper, however, said that the postponement of FIH Pro League matches against Germany and Spain due to coronavirus has been a big setback for the team.